 The Surface Transportation Project Delivery Program (23 U.S. Code 327) allows the Secretary of Transportation to assign and a state to assume the Secretary's responsibilities under the National Environmental Policy Act (NEPA) and other environmental laws for highway projects.
 This program is called NEPA assignment.
 NEPA assignment streamlines the federal environmental review process by eliminating Federal Highway Administration (FHWA) project-specific review and approval, and provides a participating state specific review and approval authority.

 NEPA assignment is subject to a memorandum of understanding (MOU) that is renewable every five years.
 TxDOT officially entered the program on Dec.
 16, 2014.
-The current MOU expires on Dec.
-16, 2019.
-TxDOT’s Environmental Affairs Division is working with the FHWA to renew NEPA assignment for an additional five years.
+On Dec.
+9, 2019, FHWA signed a first renewed MOU extending TxDOT’s participation in the NEPA assignment program for an additional five years.